WebII-hAPPy/happy-express-backend/README.md

 Welcome to the backend of the hAPPy project.
 This is a project done for the class 'Web-Engineering II' at the DHBW Stuttgart.
+This project is licensed with the MIT license.

 ## Table of Contents